'Jeopardy!' game show host Alex Trebek dies at 80, fans mourn an 'icon'

 Its ratings have risen even higher when contestants have racked up several weeks of consecutive wins.

-Trebek, who was known for engaging contestants with straight-faced but witty banter and for his scholarly demeanor and scrupulous pronunciation, hosted more than 7 000 episodes of "Jeopardy!"
+Trebek, who was known for engaging contestants with straight-faced but witty banter and for his scholarly demeanour and scrupulous pronunciation, hosted more than 7 000 episodes of "Jeopardy!"

 Trebek was born in the nickel-mining city of Sudbury, Ontario, the son of a Ukrainian immigrant father and a French-Canadian mother.